Help Bigan beat cancer - The Power of Community

 Hey, hi, I'm Bigan!

-That's what my friends call me and below I'll give you my story and why we're here
+That’s what my friends call me, and below I’ll share my story and why we’re here

-Firstly, I don't think I'm very different from you.
-Among the most important things to me is friendship.
-I like to party with my friends, I like big meals with good food and lots of laughs, concerts, good films and I love my 2 cats.❤️
+First of all, I don’t think I’m very different from you.
+One of the most important things to me is friendship.
+I love spending time with my friends, I love big meals where we eat well and laugh a lot, concerts, good films, and I love my two cats.❤️

-The major lesson I've learnt over the last couple of years is that it's ok to ask for help.
+The biggest lesson I’ve learnt over the last two years is that it’s OK to ask for help.

-In October 2022, at the age of 42, during a routine investigation, I was diagnosed with bile duct cancer.
-This type of cancer is surprisingly rare in young people and there are no comprehensive treatment plans in Romania so life expectancy exceeds the dismal numbers shown by statistics.
-The estimated life expectancy for me at the time of diagnosis was 6 months maximum.
+In October 2022, at the age of 42, during a routine check-up, I was diagnosed with bile duct cancer.
+This type of cancer is surprisingly rare among young people, and there are no comprehensive treatment plans in Romania to help life expectancy exceed the grim figures shown by the statistics.
+My estimated life expectancy at the time of diagnosis was a maximum of six months.

-After all this shocking information, I got in touch with a doctor in Austria who, indeed, confirmed what the doctors in Romania said.
-But because there has always been a DAR in my life, he assured me that by following the proper treatment, we can extend my life expectancy beyond 6 months.
-So, as of December 2022, I started cytostatic treatment in Vienna.
-I was forced to choose this in order to live, despite the financial and physical endeavours I was aware I was committing myself to.
+After all this upsetting news, I got in touch with a doctor in Austria who, indeed, confirmed what the doctors in Romania had said.
+But, because there has always been a ‘BUT’ in my life, he assured me that by following the appropriate treatment, we could extend my life expectancy beyond those 6 months.
+So, in December 2022, I began chemotherapy treatment in Vienna.
+I had to choose this in order to live, despite the financial and physical strain I knew I was taking on.

-For the first two years I responded well to treatment, I gained weight, the tumours were inactive, the tumour marker tests were within normal parameters, the frequency of going to Vienna for treatment was every 5 weeks.
-I turned 45 and I was very happy to have lived long enough to celebrate it with all the people dear to me and managed to stay professionally active, even part-time :).
-It's very important that the treatment and the positive progress has allowed me to be able to work to cover my treatment costs.
+In the first two years, I responded well to the treatment; I gained weight, the tumours were inactive, tumour marker tests were within normal ranges, and I travelled to Vienna for treatment every five weeks.
+I turned 45 and was very happy to have lived long enough to celebrate with all my loved ones, and I managed to remain professionally active, even if only part-time :).
+It is very important that the treatment and my positive progress allowed me to work so that I could cover the costs of the treatment.

 I had high hopes for 2025.
-My doctor was telling me that if we had good results on the CT scan in January, we would increase the distance between chemotherapy sessions to 6 weeks.
-I was optimistic, I thought that on the one hand my body would be able to take a longer break for recovery and on the other hand it would also be a financial relaxation.
+My doctor told me that if we got good results from the CT scan in January, we would extend the interval between chemotherapy sessions to six weeks.
+I was optimistic; I thought that, on the one hand, my body would be able to take a longer break to recover and that it would also be a relief financially.

-January came with less good news - some of the tumours were active again - they had developed resistance to the substances in the chemotherapy.
-Which is why we had to change the treatment schedule and the frequency of therapy sessions.
-I'm now going to 3 weeks and I sincerely hope that I'll respond well to the treatment and in two years' time come back here and help fundraise for other causes.
+January brought less good news – some of the tumours were active again – they had developed resistance to the chemotherapy drugs.
+That’s why we had to change the treatment plan and the frequency of the therapy sessions.
+I now go every three weeks and I hope with all my heart that I will respond well to the treatment and that in two years’ time I will return here to help raise funds for other causes.

-For any further information you can contact me at [email protected].
+For any further information, please contact me at [email protected].

-Thank you so much for the time you spend with me singing this mesaj❤️
+Thank you so much for taking the time to read this message❤️

 Georgiana Bigan